Our Board of Directors

 With a B.A. in Journalism and an M.A. in English from Iowa State University, Shellie has worked as a writer, editor, and college instructor.
 For eight years, Shellie took a hiatus from working with words to be executive director of the Volunteer Center of Story County.
 During that time she partnered with Prairie Rivers of Iowa to establish school gardens at Kate Mitchell and Sawyer elementary schools in Ames.

-In 2019, Shellie retired from teaching in ISU’s Department of English to commit full time to other causes including but not limited to childhood literacy, climate change, and retiring 100-year-old house in Ames.
+In 2019, Shellie retired from teaching in ISU’s Department of English to commit full time to other causes including but not limited to childhood literacy, climate change, and restoring a 100-year-old house in Ames.
 Her son, Sam, is an oral historian and is pursuing a Ph.D. in Anthropology at the University of Chicago. her daughter, Anya, is an interior designer and yoga instructor in Ames when she’s not traveling the world.